 Frequently Asked Questions About Exfoliation

 Is exfoliation safe?

-When it comes to exfoliation, everyone’s skin is different with different levels of tolerance for different products and procedures, but that said, generally speaking, exfoliation is entirely safe for skin.
-Although you always want to test new products on a patch of skin before using them, exfoliation for skin is not only safe but it helps keep skin healthy and glowing.
+When it comes to exfoliation, everyone’s skin is different with different levels of tolerance for different products and procedures; but that said, generally speaking, exfoliation is entirely safe for skin.
+Exfoliation for skin is not only safe, but it helps keep skin healthy and glowing.
 It also helps prepare the skin to absorb moisture.